phac-nml/irida/doc/administrator/upgrades/index.md

 ### The fix
 {:.no_toc}

 Solving this issue involved a refactor of the database structure to remove the `sample_metadata_entry` table.
+The new database structure is as follows:

 * `sample` - A record of a sample which contains its name, creation date, and some fixed metadata (ex: "sample1").
 * `metadata_field` - The header of a line-list column.
 This table contains the field's name & datatype (ex: "Organism").